NY judge throws out lawsuit by Empire State Building investors

 John Rizio-Hamilton, a lawyer for the plaintiffs, said: “We disagree with the court’s recitation of the facts and application of the law, and our clients will determine the next steps.”

-Thomas Dewey, a lawyer for the Malkins, said: “We are gratified by the court’s decision.”
+Thomas Dewey, a lawyer for the Malkins, did not immediately respond on Tuesday to requests for comment.

 ESBA was created in 1961 by Lawrence Wien, the father-in-law of Peter Malkin, and shares were sold privately.
 It had been supervised by a Malkin company, Malkin Holdings LLC, which was succeeded by Empire State Realty Trust.